Need to talk? Call 1800 882 436.

 Can melasma be prevented?

 The best way to prevent or reduce your chance of getting melasma is to wear sunscreen and stay out of the sun as much as you can.
-If you already have melasma, this may stop it getting worse.
+If you already have melasma, this may stop it from getting worse.

 Speak to a maternal child health nurse